MS Degree Program Curriculum

 *Current or anticipated Master’s students are required to participate in the Honors component of these courses.

 - Clinical Trial Design* (11 weeks)

 - Clinical Research Design Workshop (12 weeks)

-- Social and Behavioral Aspects of Clinical Research (8 weeks)
+- Research on Social & Behavioral Aspects of Health (8 weeks)

 - Healthcare Quality and Safety (8 weeks)